AustinFrederick/Application-Template/README.md

 The web application template is highly customizable, and you can modify it in several ways, including:

--Changing the color scheme
+- Changing the color scheme

--Adding new pages
+- Adding new pages

--Modifying the layout
+- Modifying the layout

--Adding new features
+- Adding new features

 **Contributing**